nobody43/zabbix-mini-IPMI/README.md

 client# yum install python3 sudo zabbix-agent zabbix-sender smartmontools lm_sensors server# yum install zabbix-get
 ```

-Take a look at scripts first lines and provide paths if needed.
-If you have custom RAID configuration, also provide that by hand.
-Import `Template_mini-IPMI_v2.xml` in zabbix web interface.

 ### First step
 #### Linux
 ```bash